AFA Family Medical Leave Act – Q & A (May 2013 Courtesy of AFA Envoy)

 - Whether the absence will be applied to FMLA entitlement;

 - Whether the flight attendant must submit medical certification, as well as the consequences of failing to do so (the leave will not count as FMLA)

 - Whether the flight attendant can substitute paid leave (i.e. vacation, sick time, etc.).

 - Any requirement to continue payments to maintain health benefits

 - Any requirement to present a medical clearance before returning to work;

 - Potential liability for health benefit premiums if the flight attendant fails to return to work

-Does American Eagle have to notify me if I am ineligible to take FMLA?
+Does Compass have to notify me if I am ineligible to take FMLA?

 - Approve your leave based on an estimation that you will be eligible on the day your leave will start.